djedjethai/gokfk-regent/README.md

 # gokfk-regent: A Comprehensive Go Kafka Schema Registry Client

-**gokfk-regent** gok(a)fk(a)-reg(istry-cli)ent, is a Go Kafka Schema Registry Client that encompasses all strategies, including TopicName, RecordName, and TopicRecordName.
+**gokfk-regent** gok(a)fk(a)-reg(istry-cli)ent, is a Go Kafka Schema Registry Client that encompasses all strategies, including Topic Name, Record Name, and Topic Record Name.

-It is a fork of Confluent-kafka-go's SchemaRegistry, inheriting the Topic-Name-Strategy implementation while introducing the Record-Name-Strategy and Topic-Record-Name-Strategy, which are currently missing in the original client.
-This fork is tailored to users with specific functionality requirements, elevating their experience with Apache Kafka.
+It's a fork of Confluent-kafka-go's SchemaRegistry, inheriting the Topic Name Strategy and introducing the Record Name Strategy and Topic Record Name Strategy, currently absent in the original client.
+This implementation enables Go developers to leverage these strategies.

-As an agile open-source project, we prioritize flexibility, allowing for rapid development, and warmly welcome contributions from the community.
+As an open-source project, we prioritize flexibility, allowing for rapid development, and warmly welcome contributions from the community.

+Find a detailed presentation of the project [here](https://medium.com/@djedjethai/go-client-for-the-kafka-schema-registry-gokfk-regent-c8b9f534b090).

 ## Explore the Examples Section
 * Full implementations using gokfk-regent, confluentinc images, and confluent-kafka-go/kafka client